Storage layout in Ubuntu Core 20 has been designed to support its recovery modes and uses the following partitions:

 - ubuntu-boot (role: system-boot; read-only, ext4 or vfat): contains the second-stage/run bootloader and unpacked kernel(s) to boot and with.

 - ubuntu-save (role: system-save; writable, ext4): stores device identity backup data and data to facilitate recovery or re-install.
-This partition is mandatory on encrypted systems.
+This partition is mandatory on encrypted systems where it should have a minimum size of approximately 20+MB to handle volume and file system creation.

 - ubuntu-data (role: system-data; writable, ext4): stores user and system data.
 This partition is often minimally sized in the image but extended during device initialisation to use all the space available.